USB Attached SCSI: Overview

 UAS drivers generally provide faster transfers when compared to the older USB Mass Storage Bulk-Only Transport (BOT) protocol drivers.
 Although UAS was added in the USB 3.0 standard, it can also be used at USB 2.0 speeds, assuming compatible hardware.

-When used with an SSD, UAS is considerably faster than BOT for random reads and writes, but still well below the speed of a native SATA 3 interface for certain write tasks.
+When used with an SSD, UAS is considerably faster than BOT for random reads and writes given the same USB transfer rate.
+The speed of a native SATA 3 interface is 6.0 Gbit/s.
+When using a USB 3.0 link (5.0 Gbit/s), which is slower than a SATA 3 link, the performance is limited by the USB link.
+However, later USB protocols have higher transfer rates, with USB4 allowing 80 Gbit/s.
+A UAS drive can be implemented using a SATA 3 drive attached through a SATA–UAS bridge with the SATA transfer rate limiting throughput, however, a native UAS SSD can take full advantage of higher USB transfer rates.

-The UAS standard (ANSI INCITS 471-2010 and ISO/IEC 14776-251:2014) has been superseded so it should be referred to as UAS-1.
+The original UAS standard (ANSI INCITS 471-2010 and ISO/IEC 14776-251:2014) can be referred to as UAS-1.
 A UAS-2 project was started by T10 but cancelled.
-That effort was resurrected as UAS-3 which is now a published standard (INCITS 572-2021).
-Apart from being based on later versions of other SCSI standards (e.g. SAM-6 and SPC-6 (both under development)) the technical author described the changes between UAS-1 and UAS-3 as follows: "allow the device to switch data transfers from one command to another before the current command is complete".
+That effort was resurrected as UAS-3, which is now a published standard (INCITS 572-2021).
+Apart from being based on later versions of other SCSI standards (e.g. SAM-6 and SPC-6, both under development) the technical author described the changes between UAS-1 and UAS-3 as follows: "allow the device to switch data transfers from one command to another before the current command is complete".

 Hardware support

+USB controller/hub

-A brief hardware roundup in July 2010 by SemiAccurate found that Gigabyte Technology had introduced working UAS drivers for their boards using NEC/Renesas chips, and that—on the hardware level at least—"the LucidPort USB 300 and USB302, Symwave SW6315, Texas Instruments TUSB9260 and the VLI VL700 controllers all support UASP, while as far as we could find, the ASMedia ASM1051 and ASM1051E as well as the Fujitsu MB86C30A doesn’t."
+In July 2010 SemiAccurate reported that Gigabyte Technology had introduced working UAS drivers for their hardware using NEC/Renesas chips.

-A comparative performance review by VR-Zone in August 2011, concluded that only the NEC/Renesas chips had UAS working drivers.
+A comparative performance review by VR-Zone in August 2011 concluded that only the NEC/Renesas chips had working UAS drivers.
 The same Renesas UAS driver (for Windows) also works with AMD's A70M and A75 Fusion Controller Hubs, the USB part of which was co-developed by AMD and Renesas.
-In October 2011, ASMedia chips had gained driver support as well (they had support on the hardware side before).
-Fujitsu lists some higher-end chips like the MB86C311A that do support UAS.
+In October 2011, ASMedia USB controllers chips had gained driver support as well (they had support on the hardware side before).

 As for support by Intel Platform Controller Hub (PCH), an article in MyCE notes: "The native Intel USB3 UASP solution is only supported under Windows 8.
 To further complicate matters, not all Z77 motherboards support USB3 UASP.
 A license is required to implement UASP, and not all motherboard manufacturers are prepared to pass on the extra cost of this license to the end user."

+A few Allwinner Technology SoCs feature UAS support over USB 2.0 in Linux.